 Examples:

-• Nifty 50: This is one of the most popular indices in India.
-It includes the top 50 companies listed on the National Stock Exchange (NSE) based on market capitalisation and liquidity.
+● Nifty 50: It is one of the most widely followed indices in India.
+It includes 50 large companies listed on the National Stock Exchange (NSE), selected based on free-float market capitalisation, liquidity, and eligibility criteria defined by NSE Indices.
 Companies like Reliance Industries, Infosys, and HDFC Bank are part of this index.

-• Sensex: This is another well-known Indian index.
-It includes 30 leading companies listed on the Bombay Stock Exchange (BSE), such as Tata Consultancy Services (TCS), ICICI Bank, and Larsen & Toubro.
+● Sensex: This is another well-known Indian index.
+It includes 30 large and financially sound companies listed on the Bombay Stock Exchange (BSE), selected based on free-float market capitalisation, liquidity, and sector representation.

-These indices are like the heartbeat of the Indian stock market.
+These indices are widely used to track the overall performance of the Indian stock market.
 When the Sensex or Nifty 50 goes up, it usually means that major Indian companies are doing well, and overall market sentiment is positive.
 When these indices fall, it may indicate that companies are underperforming or that investors are worried about the economy.

-• The S&P 500 in the United States covers 500 of the biggest American companies.
+● The S&P 500 in the United States covers 500 of the largest listed companies and is maintained by S&P Dow Jones Indices.

-These indices serve the same purpose in their own countries as the Nifty and Sensex do in India.
+These indices play a similar role in their respective markets as the Nifty and Sensex do in India.

 Why Is Index Rebalancing Important?